tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ---

-### 2. Instructor Do: Git GUI (10 min)
+### 2. Instructor Do: Refresher (10 min)

-In this activity, students will learn how to create and download a git repository, use the command line to navigate to and edit a text file in the local repository folder, and then upload the file to the git repository.
+This activity gives students a quick re-cap on how to create and download a git repository (from the web app), use the terminal to navigate and edit a text file in the local repository folder, and upload the file back to the git repository (from the web app).
 This section serves as a precursor to the following git CLI activities, as it showcases the limitations of downloading a repository as a local folder versus performing a git clone in which git can track and compare changes.

 First, quickly present the following questions and answers: